 Compensation disclosure of municipal employees

-- retirement or severance payments, lump-sum payments, and vacation payouts
+- retirement or severance payments, and vacation payouts

 - the value of loan or loan-interest obligations that have been extinguished and of imputed-interest benefits from loans

 - the value of the benefit derived from vehicles or vehicle allowances